dvd42/Bex/README.md

 ## Description

 Code repository for the Bex explainability benchmark.
-Models and datasets that comprise the benchmark can be found [here](https://zenodo.org/record/6616598)
+Models and datasets that comprise the benchmark can be found [here](https://zenodo.org/record/6616598).
+They are automatically downloaded when the benchmark is ran.

 ## Installation